 Alternatively, Dr. Roofian and the experts at Ketamine Medical Institute successfully treat the symptoms of post-traumatic stress disorder with an innovative approach called ketamine infusion therapy.
 Through this intravenous treatment, ketamine interrupts certain receptors in your brain so they can reset themselves.
 Patients experience changes in mood, outlook, and fewer symptoms of depression and anxiety, thus making PTSD less disruptive to your daily life.

 This cutting-edge treatment option for PTSD may help you enjoy long-term relief so you can get back to living life to the fullest.
 If you have PTSD, you don’t have to suffer endlessly.
-Learn more about ketamine infusion therapy by calling one of the offices in Beverly Hills, Tarzana, or Chula Vista, California, or request an appointment using the online booking system.
+Learn more about ketamine infusion therapy by calling one of the offices in Beverly Hills, Tarzana, California or request an appointment using the online booking system.